rollbear/strong_type/README.md

 Other modifiers are:

+* `strong::default_constructible`.
+The strong type is not default constructible by default.
+This modifier enables a default constructor which uses a default constructor of the underlying type.

 * `strong::ostreamable`, `strong::istreamable`, `strong::iostreamable`, which
   provide the default iostream integrations (as handled by the underlying type.)
 Provide your own operators instead if you prefer that.